SAP-C02 Continuous Improvement for Existing Solutions Practice Question

 The security group attached to the instance allows inbound traffic from 0.0.0.0/0.

-Option B is correct.
 The output shows the instance has a security group 'sg-web-app' attached to its network interface.
-If that security group allows inbound traffic from 0.0.0.0/0, the instance would be accessible from the internet.
-The subnet being private does not matter if a security group allows public access.
-Option A is wrong because the instance is in a private subnet, so it should not have a public IP.
-Option C is wrong because the output does not show a route table.
-Option D is wrong because the instance does not have a public IP attached; it's in a private subnet.
+If that security group allows inbound traffic from 0.0.0.0/0, the instance would be accessible from the internet regardless of the subnet being private.
+The subnet's route table (Option A) having a route to an internet gateway would not matter for inbound traffic because the instance is in a private subnet and lacks a public IP; the ALB would handle inbound traffic via its public IP and forward to the private instance.
+Option B is incorrect because an Elastic IP would make the instance directly reachable from the internet, but the output does not show an Elastic IP.
+Option C is incorrect because the instance is in a private subnet and would not have a public IP assigned automatically.

 Answer analysis